salihbout/jekyll-now/miscellaneous.md

 ---

 I was born and raised in Morocco, and lived in Oman, China and Finland.
-I'm currenly based in Germany and married to the most beautiful women in the world.
+Currenly I'm based in Germany and married to the most beautiful women in the world.
 In our free time, we enjoy traveling, exercising and enjoying walks in the nature.

 # Interests